Japanese encephalitis virus vaccine (By injection)

 Japanese Encephalitis Virus Vaccine, Inactivated Adsorbed (jap-a-NEEZ en-sef-a-LYTE-is VYE-rus VAX-een, in-AK-ti-vay-ted ad-SORBD)

 How to Use This Medicine

-- This vaccine is given in 2 doses.
-Dose 2 is scheduled 28 days after Dose 1.
-It is very important that you receive both doses of the vaccine at least 7 days before you plan to travel out of the country.
+- This vaccine requires 2 doses that are given 28 days apart.
+It is very important that you receive the second dose of the vaccine at least 7 days before possible exposure, such as if you travel out of the country.

-- If you miss the second shot, call your doctor to make another appointment as soon as possible.
+- Missed dose: If you miss your appointment for the second shot, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how this vaccine works.
 Tell your doctor if you are using a medicine that weakens your immune system, including a steroid or cancer medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have a bleeding disorder.